SakisHous/matplot-Tk/README.md

 The v0.01 simply demonstrates the plotting of pre-aquired data stored with sqlite3.

-sensorDHT.db file has measured data from Arduino using DHT22 sensor.
+sensorDHT.db:       This file has measured data from Arduino using DHT22 sensor.
 It's only for testing purpose of the main window.
                     The purpose is to read and plot the in real time, saving them in a archive

-tkDB.py contains two class.
+tkDB.py:            This contains two class.
 The GUI class and the DATA class.
-The first one implement the appearance of the GUI and the other plot the data.
+The first one implement the appearance of
+                    the GUI and the other plot the data.

-schemaDB.py contains a class with two staticmethods which return a list of tables and a list of fields each.
+schemaDB.py:        This contains a class with two staticmethods which return a list of tables and a list of fields each.

+serial_Comm_GUI.py: It is a standalone serial monitor GUI, like Arduino's one.
+It is seperated from the above descripted scripts.
+                    It will be added in the future in the main application.